WooSunghyeon/Activation-Sharing-with-Asymmetric-Paths/README.md

 This repository is the official implementation of Activation-Sharing-with-Asymmetirc-Paths.

 + The proposed biologically plausible algorithm supports training deep convolutional networks without the weight transport problem and bidirectional connections
-+ The proposed biologically plausible algorithm significantly cand reduce memory access overhead when implemented in hardware.
++ The proposed biologically plausible algorithm can significantly reduce memory access overhead when implemented in hardware.

 <p align="center"><img src="./Fig/ASAP.png"  width="500" height="500">